 For me personally, FELICITY was an absolute nightmare.
 I can look back on it now as a blessing because of the lessons it taught me, but of all the movies and television series I’ve done in over 20 years as a screenwriter and producer, that one season on FELICITY is still the worst experience of my career.

 By season’s end, I had proven myself, and when the show offered to bring me back for the next season, I politely declined, never saying another word about what went on during that year.
 My agent was right, and I’ve been blessed to have never been out of work more than six months since then.
 I’m sure many of you want to know what I was subjected to that season.
-Too much to type here, but we can discuss it during Coffee With a Screenwriter if you’d like.
+Too much to type here, but you can read about it in Kill The Dog.